 Ask about insurance coverage of your item if it is lost or damaged while in their care.
 I have heard numerous stories of how an object does not sell at the auction or in a shop and then suddenly, that object is mysteriously lost.
 The consigner is told that they have no recourse because they do not have any proof regarding the specific item.
 I have heard some people recount that when this happened to them, the consignee wanted to see a receipt demonstrating that the piece was left with them in the first place.

 If your car mechanic lost your car when it was in the shop, you would expect them to be responsible for the loss and get you a car.
 Do not leave it up to the dealership or the auction house to protect your items.
 Protect yourself--snap a picture, document the condition, and get a signed receipt.
 If you don't get results, take action.

 Many people enjoy their part time online auction business as they happily sell that old coffee grinder online to make a few extra bucks.
 For you online auctioneers, be sure that you know the actual value of your objects before you post them.
-The online marketplace is not always an accurate indicator of value.
-You can’t assume the asking price on someone else’s online auction is the correct value for a similar item.
-Don’t publicize that your late Aunt Polly’s Staffordshire platter that you are trying to sell online is currently residing at your home address either.
+The online marketplace is not always an accurate indicator of value as this real life story about a $60,000 bottle indicates.
+You can't assume the asking price on someone else's online auction is the correct value for a similar item.
+Don't publicize that your late Aunt Polly's Staffordshire platter that you are trying to sell online is currently residing at your home address either.

 If you frequently sell online, others that have your address could get ideas of skipping the auction process and paying you a visit directly.
 If you accept checks or money orders for your online sales, get a USPS post office box or UPS mailing station box that is only used for your online business.
 The mailing box will save you from advertising your actual location filled with valuable objects to the online world.